heunnajo/heunnajo/README.md

 - 👋 Hi, I’m @heunnajo
-- 👀 I’m interested in Frot End.
+- 👀 I’m interested in Front-End and Back-End
 - 🌱 I’m currently learning from basic principle of Web and using some trendy frameworks.
 - 💞️ I’m looking to work with creative teams!
 - 📫 How to reach me : You can simply send an email to heunnajo@naver.com